sfloyd5/introduction-to-computer-science/project_4.md

         Your program must include, at a minimum, the following Snap! code elements:
         * At least two lists, once of which must be used to track guessed letters
         * Custom blocks as appropriate, including arguments and reporters

+Before you begin your project, you will carefully review the program requirements in order to understand the context of the game.
+You will then use the requirements to shape the design and implementation of your game.

+As you review the requirements and test your program, you will proceed through the Applied Design stages.
+The Applied Design Stages document (CSIntroUnit4Project-AppliedDesign.docx) will lead you through the following stages (you should submit this to your teacher when complete):

+**Understanding Context - Defining - Ideating - Prototyping - Testing - Sharing**

 3.  **Required Checkpoints**